EMazarakis/Clean-Up-Outlook-Folders/README.md

 At the Clean_Up_Folders.bas file there are 3 sub-routines.

 A) Sub CleanFolders(): This is the subroutine which is called when you push the button from the Outlook's ribbon.
+It also calls the following 2 sub-routines.

+B)